tchajed/sys-verif-fa25/docs/assignments/assignment2.md

 ## Exercise 5

-We will develop a linked list implementation and give it a specification using a _representation predicate_.
-This is the separation logic analog to the ADT specifications we saw earlier for functional programs.
-The model of a linked list will be a Coq `list`, as expected; its code will be an implementation in our "lecture notes" programming language, which I'll call `expr`.
+We will develop a linked list implementation in our "lecture notes" programming language (which I'll call `expr` here) and give it a specification using a _representation predicate_.

 This problem will follow the presentation of linked lists in Robbert Krebbers's program verification course.
 We will be following the notes from that class on [separation logic](https://gitlab.science.ru.nl/program-verification/course-2023-2024/-/blob/master/lectures/week10.md).